KieronKretschmar/MentorGG_ImplementationDocumentation/GitStrategy.md

 ## Release Branches

-A Release Branch should be created as soon as a repository requires functionality.
+A Release Branch should be created as soon as implementation of new functionality begins.

 Similar to the `master` branch, a release branch should never be directly pushed to and only modified after a successful [Feature](#feature-branches) branch has had a successful [Merge Review](#merge-reviews).